h2r/pidrone_pkg/documentation/Cleanflight.md

 `make TARGET=NAZE OPTIONS=USE_MSP_UART`

+There is also a version located [cleanflight_2.1.0_NAZE.hex][here].

 ## Flashing Fimware

 1. Open the [cleanflight configurator](https://chrome.google.com/webstore/detail/cleanflight-configurator/enacoimjcgeinfnnnpajinjgmkahmfgb)
 and go to the "Firmware Flasher" tab.
+This tab is before you connect to the base station.

 2. Click "Load Firmware \[local\]" and load your custom firmware file from `cleanflight/obj/cleanflight_x.y.z_NAZE.hex`

+(Stefanie loaded the firmwar

 ## Configuration Options